MegharajPN/JobApplicationForm/README.md

 This project is licensed under the MIT License.

 # Contact
 Feel free to reach out with any questions or feedback!
-You can contact me at [your email] or connect with me on [social media platform
+You can contact me at meghrajdvg.pn253@gmail.com